Portrait of artist and writer Catherine Russ, installing an installation for Viewfinder.

 Recent Work

-In early 2025, she undertook a sustained daily collage practice, producing a body of work that deepened her inquiry into surface, rhythm, and fragmentation.
+• Collage Project: a collage practice, producing a new body of work exploring surface, material and fragmentation.

-Her essay Dog Days was highly commended in the Landfall Essay Competition and published, alongside an accompanying collage, in Strong Words 4 (Otago University Press, 2025).
+• Publication: Dog Days — essay highly commended in the Landfall Essay Competition, published in Strong Words 4 (Otago University Press, 2025), accompanied by one of my collages.

 Education

-She holds a Bachelor of Fine Arts, a Diploma in Creative Writing, and a Master of Arts in Creative Writing from the International Institute of Modern Letters.
+Catherine holds a Bachelor of Arts & Media, a Diploma in Creative Writing, and a Master of Arts in Creative Writing (International Institute of Modern Letters).

 Her work is held in private collections.